algosup/2022-2023-project-5-algorithmics-Team-1/docs/technical.md

 ## 1.Project Overview

-The objective of [Krug Champagne project] is the objective is to minimize the loss of champagne during blending (4th step) by an algorithm.
+The objective of Krug Champagne[^2] project is the objective is to minimize the loss of champagne during blending (4th step) by an algorithm.
 <!--ajouter détails plus tard -->

 ## 2.evelopment of the Solution

 ### 2_1.Solution
 <!--a revoir -->
-We choose <!--language--> like language to create the data base of the company and help at the organisazion.
+We choose [<!--language-->] like language to create the data base of the company and help at the organisazion.

 ### 2_2.Development : How is it work ?
 <img src="/docs/technical1.png">

+The formula was give by the Cellar master[^1].

 ### 2_3.Cost estimation